lammps/lammps/doc/src/geturl.rst

 The *overwrite* keyword determines whether a file should be overwritten if it already exists.
 If the argument is *no*, then the download will be skipped if the file exists.

+The *verbose* keyword determines whether a detailed protocol of the steps performed by libcurl is written to the screen.
+Using the argument *yes* can be used to debug connection issues when the *geturl* command does not behave as expected.
+If the argument is *no*, geturl will operate silently and only report the error status number provided by libcurl, in case of a failure.

 ----------